Skip to main content

 return ..., 201

 In this code, there is no clue about how users are authenticated, as this is set from the configuration.
-Only authorizations are declared on the route with the mandatory authorize parameter.
+Only authorizations are declared on the route with the mandatory authz parameter.
 How these are checked is also set from the configuration.
 HTTP or JSON parameters are automatically converted to the expected type, with features on par with FastAPI.

 Authentication and authorizations are provided to the framework with callback functions.
 For our example, we will need to retrieve the salted hashed password for a user, to check whether a user belongs to a group, and to tell whether a user can access a given store in a particular role:

-# file "auth.py"
+# File "auth.py"

 def get_user_pass(user: str) -> str|None: